ethan-gustafson/One_Piece/README.md

 This is a command line interface that will introduce you to the worlds best selling manga and anime, One Piece!

 ## Installation
-NOTE: If you would like to run this application, you will have to clone this repository into your terminal, then run bin/onepiece. :)
+NOTE: If you would like to run this application, you will have to:

+1. Clone this repository
+2. cd into the CLI directory
+3. Run 'bundle install'
+4. Run './bin/onepiece'

 Or if you would just like to watch the YouTube presentation, watch here: https://youtu.be/ZpQEJLfSebA
 <!-- Add this line to your application's Gemfile: